 Like their cabbage cousin, Brussels sprouts are cruciferous vegetables � an important part of a healthful diet.
 Scientists believe that cruciferous vegetables contain natural phytochemicals that can alter cancer-related enzymes, reducing the damage caused by carcinogens.
 Although broccoli has received most of the publicity for this research, the entire cruciferous family � including cauliflower, kale, chard, bok choy, collards and radishes � contains related substances.

-More from our magazine: Tomato Cocktail
+More from our magazine: A Marriage Made in Health Heaven

 Cruciferous vegetables also are full of calcium, beta carotene, vitamin C and lutein, which is associated with a reduced risk of liver cancer as well as age-related macular degeneration, a leading cause of blindness in people over 65.